History of Manipur

 Geography of Manipur

-in the West and Burma in the East surround Manipur.
-It has also an enjoyable climate almost throughout the year and free from the severity of both summer and winter.
+Manipur has also an enjoyable climate almost throughout the year and free from the severity of both summer and winter.
 The major river of the land is known as Imphal after which, the capital city is named.
-The other rivers are the Iril, Thoubal, Irnag, Nambul etc. The important and the biggest fresh water lake is the Loktak Lake.
+The other rivers are the Iril River, Thoubal River, Irnag River, Nambul River etc. The important and the biggest fresh water lake is the Loktak Lake.
 Keibul Lamijao is the only floated national park located in Manipur.

 Economy of Manipur

-Adminitration in Manipur
+Tourism in Manipur